 Alternative Fee Arrangements

-For us, it is imperative to provide cost certainty to our clients.
-We provide clients with greater cost certainty, through a fixed or capped arrangements or through one that aligns fees to precise stages or the outcomes achieved.
+It is important for our firm to provide cost certainty to its clients.
+We provide such certainty through a fixed or capped arrangement which aligns legal fees to stages or outcomes achieved.

 A fixed fee contract is an alternative to the regular hourly rate used by lawyers.
 The cost stays the same regardless of the amount of time taken to perform the work.